 If you feel uncomfortable flushing your water heater on your own, call in a pro.
 Professionals tend to charge $170–$230 to flush a water heater.

-Water heaters last an average of 8–15 years, so if you’re experiencing issues with the process, it may be time for an update.
-Constant water temperature issues or pressure, a milky texture in the tank, or brown sediment emerging from the faucet when the hot water is turned on, are all signs that it’s time for a replacement.
+Water heaters last an average of 8–15 years, so if you’re experiencing issues with the process, it may be time for a replacement.
+Constant water temperature issues, unusual pressure, a milky texture in the tank, or brown sediment emerging from the faucet when the hot water is turned on, are all signs that it’s time for a replacement.

 This valve is located at the top of your water heater and is often marked with blue tape.
-Turning off this valve, will prevent any additional water from entering your tank while it is draining.
+Turning off this valve will prevent any additional water from entering your tank while it’s draining.

 Open a hot water faucet elsewhere in your home.
 This relieves system pressure inside the tank and prevents a vacuum from forming in the water lines.
 Leave the faucet on for the duration of the flushing process.

 Though this step isn’t necessary, we do recommend it.
 Opening the pressure relief valve can help water in the tank drain more quickly.
 If you choose to complete this step, place the bucket underneath the valve to catch any water that comes out.
-As this water will be coming from the storage tank, it will be extremely hot.
+When this water comes out from the storage tank, it will be extremely hot.
 Exercise caution when opening the valve.
 Use the towel to wipe up any excess water spilled from opening the valve immediately.

 Screw in the garden house to the drain valve and run the end of the hose outside or into a drainage bucket.
 Make sure the receptacle can accommodate the full capacity of your storage tank—when possible, drain directly into a sewer system.